OUR STORY

 Click Here

-Elicia Williams, President
+Elicia Williams, President/Executive Director/Founder

-Nathan Brandt, Board Member
+Nathan Brandt, Vice President

 Nate Brandt is a seasoned leader with over two decades of experience in driving organizational growth and fostering a strong company culture.
 With a proven track record of leading, managing, and creating successful ventures from the ground up, Nate has played a pivotal role in shaping numerous companies and empowering countless employees.